 Duke has developed a Climate Action Plan (CAP) that will guide the University in achieving climate neutrality by 2024.
 This plan was developed in large part by Duke's Campus Sustainability Committee, which was formed in 2007.

 transportation are several of the actions suggested in the CAP.
 In addition to recommendations about energy and transportation, the CAP also makes recommendations for carbon offsets, communications and education.
 View a more complete list of CAP recommendations or the full Climate Action Plan.

-Duke has achieved an 16% reduction in University emissions as of 2012, based on a 2007 baseline.
+Duke has achieved an 19% reduction in University emissions as of 2015, based on a 2007 baseline.
 Read more about Duke's emissions reductions.

 implementation of other Climate Action Plan measures.
-An update on these measures can be found in the 2012 Sustainability Strategic Plan Progress Report.
-Notable successes since the CAP was adopted in 2009 include:Energy
+An update on these measures can be found in the Sustainability Strategic Plan 2015 Progress Report.

-Additional factors, such as economic conditions and emissions content of purchased electricity, have also impacted the University's
+factors, such as economic conditions and emissions content of purchased electricity, have also impacted the University's

 Climate Action Plan Documents / Presentations